manatlan/htagweb/README.md

 all features, while maintaining tag instances like classical/desktop htag runners.

 All htag apps are runned in its own process, and an user can only have an instance of an htag app. (so process are recreated when query params changes)
-Process live as long as the server live (TODO: a TIMEOUT will be back soon)
+Process live as long as the server live

 **Features**